-Contractors are required to provide full leather or Kevlar chaps when chainsaws or other powered saws are used.
+Contractors are required to provide full leather or Kevlar chaps when chainsaws, circular saws or partner saws used.
 Under no circumstances are shorts or pants with holes allowed on a construction site.
 All footwear and leg protection must conform to the most current ANSI and ASTM standards.